CosmosContracts/cw-unity-prop/README.md

 # cw-unity-prop

 A CosmWasm Smart Contract to implement the Juno Unity Prop.

-For information on verifying the on-chain smart contract see [VERIFYING.md](./VERIFYING.md).
+For information on verifying the on-chain smart contract, see [VERIFYING.md](./VERIFYING.md).

 ## Developing